By Diamond Mike Watson.

 - Be knowing.

-Other than the virtue of love, I could never arrange any virtue by importance because a virtue may be needed more at different times in one’s life.
+I could never arrange any virtue by importance because a virtue may be needed more at different times in one’s life.
 Since I was rarely satisfied in the concept of ultimate truth, I loosely defined it.
 I believed truth was a concept that was personal and relevant only to the individual.
 This is easy to understand when comparing persons who are born from different parts of the globe and into different conditions and circumstances.
 Because individual truth is important the virtue is blended into the higher levels of the pendant.

 In choosing the virtues, I used those which I felt had the broadest meaning.
 Sometimes a virtue seems to stand alone and sometimes it may accompany another.